jessonfoo/p001/week_2/6_technical_blog.md

 ## Release 3: Submit
-Link to your blog on the index of your site and sync your changes.
+Link to your blog on the index of your site and sync/push your changes.
 Email the link to your accountability group.
 Share your blog on the google+ community under "Blog Posts!"
 Read others and see if you agree or disagree.
 Start a discussion on this topic.
 Consider sharing your blog post on Reddit as well.